 The study of steel and timber design; column, trusses; connections; structural frameworks; and common practice in the analysis and design of foundations.

-STRUCTURAL DESIGN 102 T
+STRUCTURAL DESIGN 201 T

-This course is a continuation of Structural Design 101.
-It includes study of more advanced problems of structural design.
+This course is a continuation of Structural Design 101T.
+It includes more advanced problems and techniques involved structural design.